 The ‘cu_sbt_horizonttal_flag’ flag indicates the orientation of binary split used for the considered CU: horizontal or vertical.
 It is context-based coded.

-The ‘cu_sbt_pos_fag’ flag indicates which TU has non-zero residual
+The ‘cu_sbt_pos_fag’ flag indicates which TU has non-zero residual.

 In this contribution, it is proposed to keep the coding of the first above flag ‘cu_sbt_flag’ unchanged, and to code the 3 other SBT-related flags in bypass mode.